Events - Event View

 - The foundations for ongoing economic good news

 - Relevant considerations for small and emerging businesses

 Scott Brave, Policy Economist, Federal Reserve Bank of Chicago

 Scott major responsibilities include the Chicago Fed’s contribution to the Beige Book that guides the Fed’s Board of Governors in their policymaking.
-He also produces public releases on the Chicago Fed’s National Activity, Midwest Economy and Financial Conditions Indexes.
-His professional research has addressed topics such as employment and economic growth trend analysis and modeling for economic forecasts and financial instability.
-He earned both his bachelor’s degree in economics from the University of Chicago, and subsequently his MBA in economics, statistics and finance from Chicago Booth in 2008.
+He also produces public releases for the Chicago Fed’s National Activity, Midwest Economy and Financial Conditions Indexes and its Survey of Business Conditions.
+His professional research has addressed topics such as employment and economic growth trend analysis, modeling for economic forecasting, construction spending and Detroit’s recovery following bankruptcy.
+He earned both his bachelor’s degree in economics and his MBA in economics, statistics and finance from the University of Chicago.

 Moderator: Greg Gocek

 Networking : 6:15 PM to 7 PM.
 Presentation starts at 7 PM..